Convention on Biological Diversity: 1994 COP 1

 The first ordinary meeting of the Parties to the Convention took place in November and December 1994, in Nassau, Bahamas.
+The International Coral Reef Initiative (ICRI) was launched at this first COP for the Convention on Biological Diversity.

 1995 COP 2

 The second ordinary meeting of the Parties to the Convention took place in November 1995, in Jakarta, Indonesia.

 1996 COP 3

 The third ordinary meeting of the Parties to the Convention took place in November 1996, in Buenos Aires, Argentina.

 1998 COP 4

 The fourth ordinary meeting of the Parties to the Convention took place in May 1998, in Bratislava, Slovakia.

 1999 EX-COP 1 (Cartagena)

 The First Extraordinary Meeting of the Conference of the Parties took place in February 1999, in Cartagena, Colombia.
 A series of meetings led to the adoption of the Cartagena Protocol on Biosafety in January 2000, effective from 2003.

 2000 COP 5

 The fifth ordinary meeting of the Parties to the Convention took place in May 2000, in Nairobi, Kenya.